Ján Kubiš

 Ján Kubiš (born November 12, 1952) is a Slovak diplomat who served as Minister of Foreign Affairs of Slovakia from July 2006 until January 2009.
 Kubiš was appointed United Nations Special Coordinator for Lebanon in 2019 by António Guterres, the United Nations Secretary-General, and as head of the United Nations Support Mission in Libya in January 2021.
+He also currently serves as the Advisor to the President of Slovakia for Foreign Affairs since the assumption of Peter Pellegrini to the post in 2024.

 Early life

-Born in 1952, Kubiš studied international economic relations at the Moscow State Institute of International Relations.
+Born in 1952 in Bratislava, he is the elder of two children of Ján Kubiš, originally from Lučatín, and his mother Žofia, originally from Bardejov.
+He has a younger sister, Eva.
+He attended the Košická Elementary School and subsequently graduated from the Jura Hronca Gymnasium.
+Kubiš studied international economic relations at the Moscow State Institute of International Relations.
+He graduated with a degree in engineering in 1976.
+During his studies in Moscow, he became a member of the Communist Party of Czechoslovakia.
+From 1976 to 1992, he worked at the Ministry of Foreign Affairs of the Czechoslovak Socialist Republic.

 Career

 Career in the Slovak diplomatic service

 From 1991 to 1992, Kubiš was Director-General of the Euro-Atlantic Section in the Ministry of Foreign Affairs in Prague.
 From 1989, he served in the Czechoslovak Embassy in Moscow, and as Deputy Head of the Embassy from 1990 until his departure in 1991.
 Between 1985 and 1988, he headed the section dealing with security and arms control in the Czechoslovak Foreign Ministry.
 From 1980 to 1985, he served in the Czechoslovak Embassy in Addis Ababa, Ethiopia.

 In 1992, Kubiš served as Chairman-in-Office of the Committee of Senior Officials of the Committee on Security and Cooperation in Europe (CSCE) under the Czechoslovak CSCE chairmanship.
-From 1993 to 1994, hw was Ambassador and Permanent Representative of the Slovak Republic to the UN Office in Geneva, as well as to the General Agreement on Tariffs and Trade and other international organizations.
+From 1993 to 1994, he was Ambassador and Permanent Representative of the Slovak Republic to the UN Office in Geneva, as well as to the General Agreement on Tariffs and Trade and other international organizations.
 In 1994, he was Special Ministerial Envoy and Slovak Chief Negotiator on the Pact for Stability in Europe.